santiagocasablanca/SMDB/README.md

 It also introduces the concepts of 'directed_by' used for representing the main creator(s) responsible for a given video and the 'cast' (creator_id, role) used for storing the creators that appear on each video.

-No great concerns regarding (some of) coding best practises were given since it was not my focus of this project.
-It initially started with playing with ChatGPT /v3 while figuring out the potencial and limitations of the Youtube API.
+No great concerns regarding (some of) coding best practices were given since it was not my focus of this project.
+It initially started with playing with ChatGPT /v3 while figuring out its own potencial and limitations of the Youtube API.
 Having the backbone of the aplication designed, .... todo

 Inspirations: